 Under this scheme, those prospective members who are not working for an Authorised Employer should gain their practical experience under the supervision of an Authorised Supervisor.
 An Authorised Supervisor should be a member of the Society or a recognised professional accountancy institute supervising the prospective member in the same organisation.

 Individuals interested in registering with the Society as an Authorised Supervisor may do so by application.
+The application will be vetted by one to two secretariat executive staff, to ensure that the criteria for registration are met.
+Such a review will generally be desktop reviews, conducted during the initial registration and once every three years.
+The results of the review will then be approved by a standing committee.
 This will be followed by attendance at a training session, to be conducted by the Society, on practical experience competency standards and various aspects of supervising a prospective member of the Society.